 S-Shape Body Type: The Curvy Silhouette

-What makes the S-shape body type unique, how it connects to the hourglass figure, and the best ways to dress for deep, flowing curves.
+What makes the S-shape unique, how it connects to the hourglass figure, and the best ways to dress for deep, flowing curves.

 The Short Answer

-The S-shape body type features pronounced curves that create a flowing "S" line when viewed from the side—bust curving forward, waist pulling in, hips curving backward.
-It is closely linked to the hourglass figure and characterized by a waist-to-hip ratio around 0.65-0.75.
-Styling should follow the body's natural contours rather than hide them.
+The S-shape body type features pronounced curves that create a flowing S-line when viewed from the side.
+The bust curves forward, the waist pulls inward, and the hips curve backward.
+This body type is closely linked to the hourglass figure, with a waist-to-hip ratio typically between 0.65 and 0.75.
+Styling should follow the body natural contours rather than hide them.

 What Is the S-Shape Body Type?

-The term S-shape refers to the sinuous line visible when a woman with deep curves is viewed from the side.
-The bust projects forward, the waist dips inward, and the hips and buttocks curve backward, creating a profile that resembles the letter S. This is not a separate classification from the standard five body shapes—rather, it is a descriptive term for the depth of curvature, most commonly found in women with hourglass proportions.
+The term S-shape describes the sinuous line visible when a woman with deep curves is viewed from the side.
+The bust projects forward, the waist dips inward, and the hips curve backward, creating a profile that resembles the letter S. This is not a separate classification from the standard five body shapes.
+It is a descriptive term for the depth of curvature, most commonly found in women with hourglass proportions.

-While the hourglass classification is based on front-view measurements (bust-waist-hip ratios), the S-shape focuses on how three-dimensional the curves are.
-Two women can both be classified as hourglass from the front, but one may have a dramatic S-curve in profile while the other has flatter contours.
+While hourglass classification uses front-view measurements (bust-waist-hip ratios), the S-shape focuses on three-dimensional curves.
+Two women can both register as hourglass from the front, but one may show a dramatic S-curve in profile while the other has flatter contours.
 The S-shape captures that difference in depth and volume.

 S-Shape vs. Hourglass: A Side-by-Side Look